-Refugees receive 20 Jordanian Dinars (equivalent to \$28) per person every month from the World Food Programme (WFP) in the form of an electronic voucher, which can be used to buy food from the supermarkets in the camp using the card-less ©EyePay iris scanning system connected to UNHCR's registration database.
+Refugees receive 20 Jordanian Dinars (equivalent to USD28) per person every month from the World Food Programme (WFP) in the form of an electronic voucher, which can be used to buy food from the supermarkets in the camp using the card-less ©EyePay iris scanning system connected to UNHCR's registration database.
 WFP also distributes 240 grams of bread daily to all refugees in the camp.
-Ready to eat meals are provided to refugees upon arrival and a school feeding programme is in place for students in the formal and informal schools.
+Ready to eat meals are provided to refugees upon arrival and a school feeding programme is in place for students in all the formal schools in the camp.